dcooney/react-npm-starter/README.md

 #### Testing

 With the local development server running, locate the `App.tsx` file found in the root of the `src` directory.

-Modify this file accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.
+Modify `App.tsx` accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.

 Read more about [Package Testing](#compiling) below.